Fitness for One and All Home Page

 See Powerlift Assistance Exercises: Background Info for a discussion on how to best incorporate assistance exercises into ones powerlifting routine.
 See also Bench Press Assistance Exercises Videos.

-3-Second Pause Benches* - As the name implies, pause the bar at the chest for a slow three count ("1--2--3").
-Doing this will improve one's lift off of the chest, and it will make the wait for the press signal at a contest seem short.
-This is another good exercise for raw benchers but not shirted benchers.
+3-Count Pause Benches* - As the name implies, pause the bar at the chest for a slow three count.
+Count the reps while holding the bar at chest as follows: "1001, 1001, 1001 - 1002, 1002, 1002" etc..
+Doing this exercise will improve your lift off of the chest, and it will make the wait for the press signal at a contest seem short.
+This is probably the best assistance exercise for raw benchers.

 Flyes/ Peck Dec/ Cable Crossovers - These are very popular chest exercises, but none of them are really that effective for building muscular size or strength.
 And there is very little carry-over to benches from such exercises.
 The various bench press variations above are much more effective.
-But these movements might have a place at the end of a chest workout to pump up the pecs.
+But they are very good for rehabbing a pec injury or even for "prehab," meaning to prevent a pec injury.
+And these movements might have a place at the end of a chest workout to pump up the pecs.

 Chain Benches* - See Bands and Chains for details.